-The proposed work aims to transform the existing rooftop of the Weston Centre, located 112 E. Pecan St., into a "lantern" for the San Antonio skyline.
-By day, the "lantern" is to remain neutral and will gradually transition into the BBVA blue.
-Simultaneously, the face lit illuminated channel letters will transition in the opposite direction to a brilliant white as night falls.
+The proposed work aims to reimagine the top at the Weston Centre, located 112 E. Pecan St., with new tenant signage and building lighting.
+By day, the sign is to remain neutral while the channel letters remain blue.
+Upon sundown, the face lit illuminated channel letters will transition into a bright white as the panel face transitions in the opposite direction to blue.